smart48/larak8/README.md

 kubectl apply -f storage/pvc.yml
 ```

+to use the storage for local testing apply the one in local directory `kubectl apply -f local/pvc.yml`

-and to check it has been created and is running we can use `kubectl get pv`
+and to check it has been created and is running we can use `kubectl get pv` and to delete all (dangerous) use `kubectl delete pvc --all`

 ## Deployments